SteadyCadence/api-docs/content/03-organization.md

 POST /api/v1/organizations/
 ```

-Use the above endpoint to create a new organization.
+Use this endpoint to create a new organization.
 The user who creates this organization automatically becomes its first user, and thereby the administrator.

 **Request payload**